 It also says it runs most of its services in RAM.
 That means shutting down servers instantly removes almost all traces of users’ connections.

 Of course, as with most VPN services, these claims are impossible for third parties to verify without having access to the company’s internal infrastructure.
 But Proxy.sh has attempted to give users extra assurance.
 It made headlines in 2013 for issuing what it called the first “transparency report” of the VPN industry.

 It’s worth noting that the company has logged data in the past.
 But that was under special circumstances — to protect against hacking — and Proxy.sh was very transparent about the situation.

 Signing up for and using Proxy.sh requires only an email address.
 The company asks for no other personal information.

 The service’s performance varies according to which plan you select.
 However, even the lowest-cost option provides speeds of up to 1 gigabit.
 If you want more than that, you can purchase extra bandwidth of up to 50 gigabits as an add-on.

-If you use the Safejumper app to manage your VPN connection, you can view statistics about available VPN servers in real time before you connect.
+Using the Safejumper app to manage your VPN connection, you can view statistics about available VPN servers in real-time before you connect.
 That lets you choose the fastest connection.

 Safejumper also provides a set of advanced options.
 For example, you can configure the app to connect to the VPN service automatically when you are on an unsecured wifi connection.
 You can also enable a “kill switch” feature, which shuts down your entire connection immediately if the VPN goes down for some reason.
 That assures that your real IP address is not revealed.